aspose-diagram/Aspose.Diagram-Documentation/french/net/developer-guide/working-with-print/_index.fr.md

 type: docs
 weight: 80
 url: /fr/net/working-with-print/
-description: Cette section explique comment imprimer un document via XpsPrint avec Aspose.Diagram.
+description: This section explains how to print a document via XpsPrint with Aspose.Diagram.
 ---
-## **Comment imprimer un document sur un serveur via XpsPrint API**
+## **How to Print a Document on a Server via the XpsPrint API**
-Cet article peut être utile à toute personne souhaitant soumettre un document XPS au XpsPrint API non géré à partir d'une application .NET.
-Mais l'objectif principal de cet article est de montrer comment imprimer un diagram à partir d'une application de service ASP.NET ou Windows à l'aide de Aspose.Diagram et de XpsPrint API.
+This article can be useful to anyone who wants to submit an XPS document to the unmanaged XpsPrint API from a .NET application.
+But the main goal if this article is to show how to print a diagram from an ASP.NET or Windows Service application using Aspose.Diagram and the XpsPrint API.
 ### **Problème**
 Lorsque vous développez une application .NET et que vous devez produire une sortie imprimée, vous pouvez utiliser les classes de l'espace de noms System.Drawing.Printing ou les classes WPF.
 Mais, il s'avère que si vous développez une application de service ASP.NET ou Windows, vos options d'impression sont fortement limitées, car Microsoft déconseille l'utilisation de ces approches.
 Voir les liens ci-dessous pour plus d'informations.